 This brings us to the second point: job security.
 Your chances of having a 15-20 year career in consulting look a lot higher than your chances of having a 15-20 year career in banking.

 Take McKinsey & Co.
-Between 1994 and 2001, it went from 3,300 consultants globally to 7,700.
-Right now, it has around 12,000 consultants – along with 2,000 “research and information professionals”.
-In other words, headcount in consulting just seems to rise and rise. – Although firms like McKinsey and Boston Consulting advocate layoffs and restructuring at client companies, their own staff seem fairly secure.
+Right now, it has around 30,000 employees and its employee numbers go consistently up rather than down. - Although firms like McKinsey and Boston Consulting advocate layoffs and restructuring at client companies, their own staff are generally secure.